 Can Hepatitis C Be Cured?

-Olysio is used together with interferon and ribavirin.
-Adding Olysio to the combination clears the hepatitis C virus in up to 80% of people who take it.
+You take simeprevir with interferon and ribavirin.
+The combo clears the hep C virus in up to 80% of people who take it.

 Sofosbuvir can be used without interferon for people with some types of hep C. Sofosbuvir comes in an easy once-a-day pill.
 It takes as few as 12 weeks to work, and it cures up to 90% of people who take it.

 In 2015, ombitasvir, paritaprevir and ritonavir (Technivie) was approved for use in combination with ribavirin for treatment of genotype 4 hepatitis C infections.
 It is the first treatment option for genotype 4 infections that does not require interferon.
 It can achieve 100% cure rates.”

 The new drugs aren't cheap.
 A full course of treatment can cost you tens of thousands of dollars.
 Check with your insurance company, and also ask your doctor if you can take advantage of drug company programs that give financial assistance.